 The port of Rotterdam is a very convenient choice for the supply and transit of crude oil in Europe.
 The crude oil in Rotterdam comes mainly from the Middle East, the North Sea region and Russia.
 Since the tank terminals are located directly on deep water and Rotterdam has no locks or tides, Rotterdam can accommodate even the largest oil tankers such as ULCCs and supertankers with a capacity of 500,000 DWT.
 Through an extensive network of pipelines, the crude oil is transported efficiently and safely to the refineries.

 Oil refineries and crude oil terminals in Rotterdam

 In Rotterdam, oil tankers unload crude oil at crude oil terminals in the Europoort and on the Maasvlakte.
 There, the oil is mixed to the specifications of the refineries, which is called blending.
 The crude oil terminals then pump the crude oil to the refineries through a network of pipelines.
-Half of it is transported to refineries of Shell, ExxonMobil, Gunvor Petroleum Rotterdam and Koch in the port of Rotterdam.
+Half of it is transported to refineries of BP, ExxonMobil, Gunvor, Shell and Vitol in the port of Rotterdam.
 The other half is transported to refineries in Vlissingen, Antwerp and Germany.
 At the refineries, the crude oil is processed into various oil products, such as petrol, diesel, LPG, fuel oil and naphtha.